- Travel Inspiration

-As you wander among the large boulders at Camp Kipwe, you'll find dome-shaped bungalows hidden amongst the rocks, some covered with bright pink and red bougainvillea.
+As you wander among the large boulders at Camp Kipwe, you'll find dome-shaped bungalows hidden among the rocks, some covered with bright pink and red bougainvillea.

 Their unusual design and innovative construction from stone, means the bungalows are climate-controlled to manage Namibia's harsh weather.
 The whole property has been built out of wood and stone, and most of the furniture has been carved out of local fallen trees.

 There are just nine luxurious bungalows, all facing the dry river bed, with shaded verandahs to watch the glorious sunset every evening.
-The comfortable bedrooms feature a natural design, with white linens and wooden furniture, although you'll also find modern amenities such as air-conditioning and fans.
+The comfortable bedrooms feature a natural design, with white linens and wooden furniture, although you'll also find modern amenities and in the one suite there is even air-conditioning and a television.

 There's a range of bungalows to suit everyone, from the opulent Luxury Suite, perfect for honeymooners with an outdoor bath and panoramic views of the desert, to the special 'kids tents' which can be pitched at the back of two bungalows.

-As you move around the camp, you'll find a gorgeous rock pool hidden between two rocks, with sunloungers where you can keep watch for the brightly coloured lizards who also like to soak up the sun.
+As you move around the camp, you'll find a gorgeous rock pool hidden between two rocks, with sunloungers where you can keep watch for the brightly coloured Namibian rock agama lizards who also like to soak up the sun.